transpose-publishing/policies-database/README.md

 ## Events

 ### Editathon
 We held an editathon to explain some of the motivation behind the project, help users with any issues, and gain feedback on the schema and editing process.
-[Notes](https://docs.google.com/document/d/1n1EeGpJw9sfjHfRyaD5w9zSVp2Opo6oNvYBKGpmYQWM/edit#)
+(The instructions in the [notes](https://docs.google.com/document/d/1n1EeGpJw9sfjHfRyaD5w9zSVp2Opo6oNvYBKGpmYQWM/edit#) refer to an older architecture that we have since replaced with Google Sheets and Google Forms).

 ### MozSprint
 We participated in the [Mozilla's Global Sprint](http://mzl.la/global-sprint/) on May 10-11, 2018.